voedger/voedger-internals/concepts/uniques-multi.md

-# Uniques with multiple fields
+# Uniques With Multiple Fields

 ## Motivation